hritik-6918/GenNotes/README.md

 - Archive / Trash Functionality

   - User can add note to Archive / Tras
-  - Note can be permanently deleted from tras
+  - Note can be permanently deleted from trash
   - Note can be restored as well

 - Labels Management